spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/outside-widgets/README.md

 # outside-widgets (molecule)

-Create a container for widgets.
+Creates a container for widgets.

 ## Code sample